Timeshare Resales = Timeshare Fraud

 There are companies that even offer cancellation insurance.
 You must be careful because this could be someone wanting to scam you again.

-At Mexican Timeshare Solutions we strive to give back freedom to people who purchased timeshare under the wrong reasons such as the financial investment spiel.
+At Mexican Timeshare Solutions, we strive to give back freedom to people who purchased timeshares for the wrong reasons, such as financial investment.

 Information to share